 Special contribution for defence

-Special contribution for defence is imposed on income earned by Cyprus-domiciled tax residents.
-Non-tax Non Cypriot-domiciled residents are exempt from special contribution for defence.
+Special contribution for defence (“SDC”) is imposed on the dividend, interest and rental income earned by Cypriot tax resident and domiciled individuals.
+Non-domiciled Cypriot tax residents are exempt from SDC.

 Submission of tax returns

 The tax year is the calendar year.
 Tax on employment income is withheld by the employer under the PAYE system and remitted to the tax authorities.
 Self-employed individuals pay tax through the provisional and self-assessment systems.
-Tax returns must be filed by 30th of April following the tax year for employees, 30th June for self-employed persons who are not required to file audited accounts and 31st of December for self-employed persons whose returns are accompanied by audited accounts – these deadlines are extended by three months in case of electronic submission.
+Tax returns must be filed electronically by 31st of July following the tax year for employees, 30th of September for self-employed persons who are not required to file audited accounts and 31st of March of the year following the year under consideration (i.e. 15 months from the year-end) for self-employed persons whose returns are accompanied by audited accounts.
 Sole proprietors with an annual turnover more than €70,000 are obliged to prepare audited financial statements.

 Cyprus has concluded double taxation treaties with over 60 countries which provide important tax advantages.